phderome/mini-FIX-parse/README.md

 at a second phase
 - tag separator is in real life FIX a non-printable character 0x01, I use comma as a proxy with implied assumption that comma not be used in FIX tag content
 (in a real app, this would be different, however it makes for less mundane code and simpler presentation of test results with a nice printout)
-- lots of FIX tags are not specified and all FIX tags (and FIX messages) should be read as specification as resource file data
+- lots of FIX tags are not specified
 - multiple versions of FIX protocol should be handled
 - Administrative messages are not supported but are essential (Logon, Logout, retransmission requests, etc...).
 This could be viewed as a FIX engine feature rather than a parser